Zero Retries 0097

 One of my most profound joys is to have conversations with people much brighter, more experienced, and more talented than I am.
 Such conversations often lodge in my mind for a time, and are brought forward by other conversations or experiences in a synthesis of combined thoughts.
 This idea / story is an example of that.

-This is a thought experiment (a specialty of Zero Retries, where I air out, rather than self-censor some of my "irrationally exuberant" ideas
+This is a thought experiment (a specialty of Zero Retries, where I air out, rather than self-censor some of my "irrationally exuberant" ideas3) about creating an annual event on July 20th to:

 Commemorate, via Amateur Radio, the anniversary of humanity’s first steps on the Moon in 1969;